Field theory of monitored, interacting fermion dynamics with charge conservation: Interacting monitored dynamics with charge conservation: from microscopics to continuum

 A general technique to study such an average quantity is to apply the replica trick.
 Notice that $\log \rho_A = \lim_{n\rightarrow 0}\frac{1}{n}\left\{ \left[\Tr_{\bar{A}}\left( {\cal V} \rho_0 {\cal V}^\dag \right) \right]^n - \left[\Tr \left( {\cal V} \rho_0 {\cal V}^\dag \right) \right]^n \mathds{1}_A \right\}$.
 Here, the subscript of the evolution operator ${\cal V}$ is suppressed, and $\mathds{1}_A$ represents the identity operator on the subsystem $A$.
 Additionally, we see that $p_{\{\upsilon_{\vec{r},t}\}} \rho_A = \Tr_{\bar{A}}\left( {\cal V} \rho_0 {\cal V}^\dag\right)$.
 These observations relate the average entropy $\bar{S}_A$ to the {\it un-normalized} average $R$-replica density matrix

-in the replica limit $R\rightarrow 1$.
+in the replica limit $R\rightarrow 1$ (with $R=n+1$ and $n\rightarrow 0$).
+More generally, one can consider the average $k$th Renyi entropy $\mathbb{E} \Big[ p_{\{\upsilon_{\vec{r},t}\}} \frac{1}{1-k}\Tr (\log \rho_A^k) \Big]$ or the average $k$th moment of the {\it normalized} density matrix (or other related quantities).
+The replica limit is $R = nk+1$ with $n\rightarrow 0$, which still results in $R\rightarrow 1$, as shown in Refs. \cite{Jian20,Bao20}.
+Physically, different Renyi entropies (or different moments) of the system at a large enough time $t$ should be viewed as different ``boundary probes" (at the temporal boundary $t$) of the same dynamical phase living in the bulk of spacetime.
+Therefore, it is natural that the Renyi index or the order of the moments does not change the replica limit $R\rightarrow 1$, which is intrinsic to the dynamical phase.
 In the long-time limit, the specific choice of the initial state $\rho_0$ is insignificant for the universal behavior of the average entanglement entropy $\bar{S}_A$ (as well as other average observables).
 Calculating $\bar{S}_A$ amounts to choosing a certain boundary condition at the final time slice for spacetime dynamics of $\rho^{(R)}$\cite{VasseurRTN2019,ZhouRUC2019,Jian20,Bao20}.
 Therefore, understanding the behavior of $\rho^{(R)}$ is the key to understanding the monitored dynamics in the $(d+1)$-dimensional spacetime.

 It is worth emphasizing that studying $\rho^{(R)}$ (in the replica limit $R\rightarrow 1$) is not just to understand the dynamics of entanglement.
 Average observables that probe the charge-sharpening dynamics, for example, the average second-moment density-density correlator